 Hand in Hand encourages paying workers “on the books” for many reasons.
 One of those reasons is that during a moment like this, certain benefits become available to workers that would not be available otherwise, like unemployment insurance and workers compensation.
 If you need advice or help about paying on the books, please email [email protected]

-Philadelphia’s Domestic Worker Bill of Rights goes into effect on May first.
-Get ahead of the game by making sure you’re already in compliance with this new policy, and learn more about the policy here.
+Philadelphia’s Domestic Worker Bill of Rights goes into effect on May 1st.
+Get ahead of the game by making sure you’re already in compliance with this new policy and learn more about the policy here.

 Rest breaks and meal periods